11 December, 2022

 La Chute De La Maison Usher (French: 1993 Century VHS)

-Revenge in the House of Usher (GBR) Zombie 5 (USA) Revolt of the House of Usher The Fall of the House of Usher Névrose Neurosis (Blu-ray) The trouble started with a screening of the director's original cut of EL HUNDIMEINETO DE LA USHER at Imagfic in Madrid, but the project's difficulties continued.
-Given that was a non-started Franco attempted to save this vision by directing a re-edited and re-shot follow up, THE CRIMES OF USHER.
-This iteration seems to have had a very limited Spanish release.
-Before going into that version it is necessary to consider the film which Franco himself has stated was the inspiration for filming the story.
-That would be Jean Epstein's 1928 THE FALL OF THE HOUSE OF USHER.
-Lastly little over an hour this silent version is heavily influence by Expressionist/Romantic Art, as were the previous silent films of Fritz Lang (DIE NIEBELUNGEN) and F.W.
+La chute de la maison Usher (FR video): this version contains scenes from the reshot LOS CRIMENES DE USHER and the EUROCINE reshot version.
+Revenge in the House of Usher (GBR, Eurocine version) Zombie 5 (USA) Revolt of the House of Usher (grey market version, VSOM-1991) The Fall of the House of Usher Névrose Neurosis (Blu-ray) The trouble started with the 1983 screening of the director's original cut of EL HUNDIMIENTO DE LA USHER at Imagfic in Madrid, but the project's difficulties continued.
+Given that was a non-starter Franco attempted to save this vision by directing a re-edited and re-shot follow up, THE CRIMES OF USHER.
+This iteration seems to have had a very limited Spanish release in 1986.
+Records show that the total number of tickets sold was 5,430.
+A paltry figure which is presumably a national total.
+At that point both the original version shown at Imagfic and the reshot version would be considered both critical and commercial failures.
+Before going into THE CRIMES OF USHER it is necessary to consider the film which Franco himself has stated was the inspiration for filming the story.
+That would be Jean Epstein's 1928 LA CHUTE DE LA MAISON USHER.
+Running little over an hour this silent version is heavily influence by Expressionist/Romantic Art, as were the previous silent films of Fritz Lang (DIE NIEBELUNGEN) and F.W.
 Murnau (NOSFERATU, FAUST).
+Some versions have color tinted sequences which are very atmospheric and evoke the toxic mists of Poe's original story.
+There are numerous superimpositions and painterly tableau throughout.
+Two sequences often noted by critiques include the death and final interment of Lady Usher, during which time seems to stop as the dead swamp surrounding the Usher mansion is explored.
+Cutaways to such dwellers as frogs, who are seen copulating in the dismal tarn, are included acting as disturbing reminders that the natural world goes about its own reproductive business.
+The burial in the Epstein version...

 24 November, 2022